aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/actions/_index.md

     "@context": "https://schema.org",
     "@type": "TechArticle",
     "headline": "Working with Actions in PDF",
-    "alternativeHeadline": "Working with Actions in PDF",
+    "alternativeHeadline": "How to add Actions in PDF", "author": {
-    "author": {
         "@type": "Person",
         "name":"Andriy Andrukhovskiy",